CircuitSetup/Remote/README.md

 1: M-board (>= 1.6), or non-M-board (>= 1.6) with BatMon Add-on required; if LiPo battery is properly connected to battery monitor.

 [Here](https://github.com/realA10001986/Remote/blob/main/CheatSheet.pdf) is a cheat sheet for printing or screen-use.
 (Note that MacOS' preview application has a bug that scrambles the links in the document.
 Acrobat Reader does it correctly.)

+### Controlling TCD Fake-Power

+The Remote can, if so configured, control Fake-Power of a wirelessly connected Time Circuits Display.

+By holding O.O when Fake-Power on the Remote is off, the Remote takes over control of Fake-Power on the TCD.
+The same can be achieved by entering 7096 on the TCD keypad.

+From now on, whenever you flip the Fake-Power switch on the Remote, the TCD will follow.

+To release Fake-Power control, hold RESET when Fake-Power on the Remote is off.

+If the option "Fake-Power controls TCD Fake-Power" is checked in the Config Portal, the Remote will take over Fake-Power control from the TCD at its startup, ie there is no need to initially press O.O.

+Notes:
+- Buttons O.O/RESET need to configured for this function, see [here](#-holding-o-o-reset-when-fake-power-off).
+- The Remote has the highest Fake-Power priority.
+The TCD's TFC switch and Fake-Power control through HA/MQTT have lower priority.

 ## Home Assistant / MQTT